rubyforgood/rubyforgood.org--old/faq.md

 ### How do I get there?

 See our <a href="/location">location</a> page for details!
-We are collecting information about carpooling in the registration form and will add more details here and on the <a href="/location">location</a> page in the beginning of June.
-The current goal is to meet at a few pre-arranged times (10am, 12pm, 2pm) on Thursday, June 16 at a metro-accessible location (likely District Taco at the Dunn Lorring metro station).
-We'll match drivers with passengers day-of and ship out from there!
+We are collecting information about carpooling in the registration form and will add more details here and on the <a href="/location">location</a> page in the beginning of June. <a href="https://docs.google.com/forms/d/1aA0fJbbmxYW3lTqP6A7zLOnZbECzCd5d9f7L9ok_jLI/viewform?c=0&w=1">Fill out the carpool information</a> or get in touch with Kalimar (kalimar@rubyforgood.org) if you have questions.

 ### How do I indicate I want to room with my friend/significant other?